 Director Rebeca Huntt

-Rebeca Huntt (Director, Writer, Producer) is an Afro-Latina filmmaker, multi-media artist, and native-New Yorker.
-She wrote and directed her first feature-length film, BEBA, which is currently in post-production, and was selected to be in the IFP Documentary Lab 2019.
-Most recently, she premiered her short film “1-800 Lovable” at the 2020 BlackStar Film Festival.
-Rebeca’s work has also screened at Oaxaca Film Festival, The Tide Film Festival, Art of Brooklyn Film Festival, and The Fader Magazine.
+Rebeca Huntt is an Afro-Latina Writer/Director born and raised in New York City.
+She wrote and directed her first feature-length film, BEBA, which is set to have it's world premiere at Toronto International Film Festival 2021.
+She premiered her short film “1-800 Lovable” at the 2020 BlackStar Film Festival, and has also screened at Oaxaca Film Festival, The Tide Film Festival, Athena Film Festival, Art of Brooklyn Film Festival, and The Fader Magazine.
 Her first short film “Hay Coro!” screens recurrently on BronxNet Public Television’s After hours program.
-Rebeca participated in the 2018 Kickstarter Residency and the 56th Annual New York Film Festival’s Artist Academy.
-Currently, Rebeca is working as an Archival producer for various documentaries produced by Hulu, The Fader, and PBS.
-She worked in event planning for over three years, producing art benefits, activist-based panels, and parties with creatives such as Venus X and Tschabalala Self.
-Rebeca received her BA from Bard College in 2012 and was a 2018 UnionDocs Collaborative Fellow.
+Rebeca participated in the 2019 IFP documentary lab and the 56th Annual New York Film Festival’s Artist Academy.
+Rebeca also worked as an Archival producer for various documentaries produced by Hulu, The Fader, and PBS.
+She was a UnionDocs Collaborative Fellow in 2018.
+Rebeca received her BA from Bard College in 2012.